It’s official: legal sports betting is finally available in the state of Nebraska… but it’s not exactly what in-state bettors had been hoping for.

 - Beach Volleyball

-Betting on college sports is will be allowed in Nebraska
+Betting on college sports is allowed in Nebraska

-As previously mentioned, college sports are expected to be included in the Nebraska sports betting menu.
+As previously mentioned, college sports are included in the Nebraska sports betting menu.
 However, there is a provision in the already-outlined rules prohibiting wagers on in-state college teams.
-Betting on the Cornhuskers won’t be allowed.
+Betting on the Cornhuskers is not allowed.

 Approved bet types in Nebraska